Featured

 Do.

-Looking for posts on the discipline of doing?
-Look for this image.
-Here’s the overview of these posts: Using what you know.
-Moving.
+Use what you know.
+Move.
+Don’t wait till you know it all.
+Or know it perfectly.
 The beauty and size of a mountain can be inspiring but it can also be paralyzing.
-I often discuss a riddle with my children that involves five frogs, perhaps you are familiar […]
+I often discuss a riddle with my children that involves five frogs, perhaps you are familiar with it?
+Five frogs on a log […]

 Read More Do.